Amid growing duties, shrinking Minneapolis firefighter ranks raises concern

 When Capt.
-Cory Martin clocks in for his 24-hour shift at the Minneapolis Fire Department's Station 6 every other day, he expects it to be scattered with flashing fluorescent lights and tonal alarms, the programmed system that alerts firefighters of a call for service.
+Cory Martin clocks in every other day for his 24-hour shift at Minneapolis Fire Department Station 6, he expects it to be scattered with flashing lights and tonal alarms — the programmed system that alerts firefighters about a call for service.

 Located in Stevens Square, Station 6 is Minneapolis' busiest, with an engine that responded to nearly 6,000 calls last year.
-There, firefighters often sleep in uniform to be ready for calls throughout the night, Martin said.
+Firefighters there often sleep in uniform to be ready for calls throughout the night, Martin said.

 "Dinner, any sort of thing, we know that we're going to get interrupted," he said.
 "No one really expects to complete anything without getting up and going on a run."

-But despite the high call volume — and the workload associated with it due to the COVID-19 pandemic — the number of firefighters in the city's ranks dropped after the city offered a retirement incentive last year.
-For rank-and-file firefighters answering calls day and night, the shorthanded staffing is cause for concern.
+Despite the high call volume — and the workload associated with it due to the COVID-19 pandemic — the number of firefighters in the city's ranks declined after the city offered a retirement incentive last year.
+For rank-and-file firefighters answering calls day and night, the short staffing is cause for concern.

+Through it all, the number of sworn firefighters has hovered around 400, which means MFD's engines typically are staffed with three firefighters rather than the four recommended by the National Fire Protection Association.

 As of last week, MFD's staff is exactly 400 — the smallest it's been since 2013, based on annual reports.

-Fire Chief Bryan Turner said the number of firefighters is currently 19 below its authorized number, mainly because the department was unable to hold Cadet School in 2020 and 2021 because of COVID-19 restrictions.
+Fire Chief Bryan Tyner said the number of firefighters is now 19 below its authorized number, mainly because the department was unable to hold Cadet School in 2020 and 2021 because of pandemic restrictions.

-As a result, the department is off schedule in its normal hiring process, he said.
+As a result, the department is off schedule in its hiring process, he said.

-While the Minneapolis Police Department was recently court-ordered to reach a minimum staffing level of 730 officers by next summer due to population increase and directives in the city charter, the Fire Department was not held to the same standard.
+The Minneapolis Police Department recently was court-ordered to reach a minimum staffing level of 730 officers by next summer because of population increases and directives in the city charter, but the Fire Department is not held to the same standard.

+The charter is clear in stating that the City Council must fund a "police force of at least 0.0017 employees per resident."

-"We are not adequately staffed," said Mark Lakosky, president of the Local 82 firefighters' union about MFD.
-"The citizens think it's all great, we do a great job — and our members do — but [citizens] don't know we could do better.
+"We are not adequately staffed," said Mark Lakosky, president of the Local 82 firefighters' union.
+"The citizens think it's all great.
+We do a great job — and our members do — but [citizens] don't know we could do better.
 We could be faster."

 Nothing about the actual job responsibilities gets adjusted when there are fewer people on a shift, Lakosky said.
 The equipment is just as heavy, the expectations when responding to a call are the same and the hose length doesn't change.